 The Venice Commission also adopted, at its 91st plenary meeting (15-16 June 2012) an opinion on Hungary's new Act on the Rights of Nationalities, an organic law adopted as part of the implementation of the new Hungarian Constitution.

-In the Commission's view, the Act confirmed Hungary's internationally recognised commitment to ensure adequate protection to its minorities, based on the relevant international standards and in accordance with national context.
+In the Commission's view, the Act confirmed Hungary's commitment to ensure adequate protection to its minorities, based on the relevant international standards and in accordance with national context.
 The Act indeed guaranteed rights to its thirteen recognised nationalities and their members in the main areas of interest for the protection of their identity (education, culture, private and public use of the mother tongue, access to media and participation) and endeavoured to improve the specific institutional arrangements available for nationality self-government.
+The Commission however found that the new legal framework provided by the Act was particularly complex and excessively detailed, and sometimes lacking legal clarity on important issues.